Arizona wildfires rage as blaze northeast of Phoenix spurs evacuations, 2 other fires grow

 The Gila County Sheriff's Office said in a news release that the communities of Tonto Basin and Punkin Center have been ordered to evacuate as the Bush Fire grows in Tonto National Forest.

-As of Tuesday morning, the blaze northeast of Phoenix was just under 47,000 acres with zero percent containment.
+As of Tuesday morning, the blaze northeast of Phoenix was just over 64,513 acres with zero percent containment.
 The sheriff's office said those in areas under evacuation orders face "imminent" and "life-threatening danger."

 "If you choose to ignore this advisement, you must understand emergency services may not be able to assist you further," officials said.